amazd/solidity-calcutta-sports-betting/README.md

 - Each bidding period has a time limit; this is currently set at 120 seconds for demo purposes
 - Player with the highest bid will win ownership of a team
 - Player who owns the team that wins the tournament will win the full pot!

+## Chainlink Oracle
+####
+- Chainlink is a decentralized oracle protocol that allows real world data to be imported to the blockchain
+- Our smart contract, written in solidity, sends a job request to the Chainlink network
+- The job request sends an API request link as well as the specific location of the data required within the JSON file
+- The job request also offers a reward in Chainlink's native tokens "LINK" to any nodes that do the work to verify the data and put it on the blockchain
+- Our smart contract can then read this data from the Chainlink blockchain and use the winning team to verify and pay the winner of our Calcutta!

 ## Installation Guide